Swarovski EL 8.5x42 Swarovision review

 Sharpness and contrast transfer

-is reference and the best I have seen yet.
-First binos that beat my trusted Habicht 8x30W in that respect.
+is awesome.
+First binos that comes into the league of my trusted Swarovski Habicht 8x30W in that respect.
 Images have an almost surreal chrystal clarity.
 The impression of biting sharpness comes from a very high contrast at coarse edges.
 But the contrast transfer must be unusually high even at the resolution limit of the eye, and that is what makes the images so rich, vibrant and clear.
 And it stays like this even at open pupil.
 Amazing shapes and wonderful textures.

 Transmission and colour reproduction